Society 5.0

-Society 5.0, also known as the "Super Smart Society", is a concept that was firstly outlined and closely described in the Report on the Fifth Science and Technology Basic Plan, that was written by the Cabinet of Japan's Cabinet Office’s Council for Science, Technology and Innovation, and bestowed to the Japanese government, on 18 December 2015.
+Society 5.0, also known as the "Super Smart Society", is a concept that was firstly outlined and closely described in the Report on the Fifth Science and Technology Basic Plan, which was written by the Cabinet of Japan's Cabinet Office’s Council for Science, Technology and Innovation, and bestowed to the Japanese government, on 18 December 2015.
 It aims to use advanced technologies such as artificial intelligence to address societal challenges and enhance economic productivity across various sectors of everyday life.

 Building on the Fourth Industrial Revolution, the concept of Society 5.0 was officially made public by the Cabinet of Japan's Cabinet Office’s Council for Science, Technology and Innovation.
-The initiative was formally presented by the former Prime Minister Shinzo Abe in 2019 as a part of the Fifth Science and Technology Basic Plan.
+The initiative was formally presented by former Prime Minister Shinzo Abe in 2019 as a part of the Fifth Science and Technology Basic Plan.
 It emphasizes the integration of cyberspace and physical space.

 Objective

 The objective of Society 5.0, as endorsed by the Japanese Cabinet Office, is for Japanese society to shift towards a more resilient and sustainable society that protects its citizens.
 The Cabinet Office of the Government of Japan describes Society 5.0 as an initiative aimed at ensuring safety, security, and well-being for individuals.
 The Cabinet Office states that to do this they will use cyberspace fused with physical space and human-centered values, and that every aspect of society will restructured in cyberspace.